Finding and Using Images

 Digital images in ACDC, ARTstor, Bridgeman Education, and Oxford Art Online are provided for members of the Amherst academic community for use in teaching, study, and research.
 Amherst College students, faculty, and staff may use these images for in-class presentations, as well as papers, assignments, and some senior theses without obtaining permission.
 Some images provided by online sources, such as the Getty Open Content Images database are free to use as well.
 Images should always be cited (see above).
 Unless an image is in the public domain, inclusion in a published or commercial work or a non-Amherst-password-protected website may require permission from the copyright holder.

-Use of images is sometimes covered by the concept of "Fair Use."
+Use of images is sometimes covered by the right of "Fair Use."
 See the College Art Association's page on Intellectual Property and The Arts for more information.

 Use of Images in Senior Theses